IgniteUI/igniteui-docfx/en/components/general/framework-and-features/data-analysis.md

 The chart will be shown by selecting a range of cells and by clicking on the show analysis button.

 >[!NOTE]
->The chart creation option is available when there are numeric values in the selected data, otherwise it will be disabled.
+>The chart creation option is only available when there are numeric values in the selected data.

 <div class="sample-container loading" style="height: 750px;">
     <iframe id="grid-dynamic-chart" frameborder="0" seamless="" width="100%" height="100%" data-src="{environment:demosBaseUrl}/grid/grid-dynamic-chart-data" class="lazyload"></iframe>